SuperOfficeDocs/superoffice-docs/user-guide/en/user/StandardCRM/key-functions/find-dialog.md

     * You can create a selection containing these customers, by clicking **Save as selection** and following the procedure under [Create selections](../selections/Create-selections.md).

-## Example 2: search for customers in Denmark who you are responsible for
+## <a id="ex2" />Example 2: search for customers in Denmark who you are responsible for

 Imagine you are going to attend a conference in Denmark.
 When you are there, you also want to use the opportunity to visit some customers.
 You start your planning by searching for all customers in Denmark who you are responsible for.
 To do this: